720 Aliceanna Street, Suite 204

 Baltimore, MD 21202

 Gina Richman is the director of the Child and Family Therapy Clinic within the Department of Behavioral Psychology at Kennedy Krieger Institute.
-She is also an assistant professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine.
+She is also an assistant professor of Psychiatry and Behavioral Sciences at The Johns Hopkins University School of Medicine.

-Dr. Richman graduated from Florida State University, where she received her masters degree and her doctoral degree in both child clinical psychology and school psychology.
-She completed her pre-doctoral internship at the University of Maryland School of Medicine and her post-doctoral fellowhip at Kennedy Krieger Institute and Johns Hopkins School of Medicine.
+Dr. Richman received her bachelor’s degree from the University of California, Santa Barbara in developmental psychology, continuing her education at Florida State University where she received her master’s degree and her doctoral degree in child clinical psychology and school psychology.
+She completed her doctoral internship at the University of Maryland School of Medicine and her post-doctoral fellowship at The Kennedy Krieger Institute and The Johns Hopkins University School of Medicine.